How Many Units Are In A Cc

 Gradual Shift to SI Units

 Globally, there is a growing trend towards adopting the International System of Units (SI) in all fields, including medicine.
-This shift is driven by the need for standardization and consistency in scientific communication and measurement.
+But this shift is driven by the need for standardization and consistency in scientific communication and measurement.
 Many countries have already mandated the use of SI units in education, research, and healthcare.

 Digitalization and Standardized Measurements